bridcourtney/Your-PMP-Journey/README.md

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)

-## 404 & 500 Handling
+## 404 & 500 Error Handling

 The pages are created, and django handles all 404 requests & 500 and redirects to the relevant template.
 All attempts to access invalid URLS returns the 404 page.
+Also if a Visitor trys to access pages only for registered User access, a 404 will be returned.

 ## Validators